Mountain Medicine on Skis 2026

 Who should attend?

-Chalet check in is from 4pm Saturday.
-Chalet check in from 4pm but there is a luggage storage option if you arrive earlier.
-Chalet check out is 10am on the last day (Saturday).
-The 6 ski days are Sunday to Friday.
+Apartment check in is from 4pm Saturday and check out is 10am on the last day (Saturday).
+The 6 ski days are Sunday to Friday inclusive.

 Ski programme – Sunday to Friday